Neural network (machine learning): Modern deep learning

+Transformers

 During the 2010s, the seq2seq model was developed, and attention mechanisms were added.
-It led to the modern Transformer architecture in 2017 in Attention Is All You Need.
+This led to the modern transformer architecture in 2017 in "Attention Is All You Need".
 It requires computation time that is quadratic in the size of the context window.
-Jürgen Schmidhuber's fast weight controller (1992) scales linearly and was later shown to be equivalent to the unnormalized linear Transformer.
+Schmidhuber's fast weight controller (1992) scales linearly and was later shown to be equivalent to the unnormalized linear transformer.
 Transformers have increasingly become the model of choice for natural language processing.
-Many modern large language models such as ChatGPT, GPT-4, and BERT use this architecture.
+Many modern large language models such as GPT, Gemini, Grok, DeepSeek, and Qwen use this architecture.